surfing-girl/tweeter-client-app/README.md

 ## Installation

 Run the app by typing `npm start` to the console.
+Place your config.js file into a src directory.

 ## Features